-On my way home for Christmas I chose British Airways (BA) as my carrier to fly me back to Germany.
-The flight was also the best deal I found on all this different websites out there.
-But I got the great price not from any third-party travel search engine – no I got it directly from British Airways.
+On my way home for Christmas, I chose British Airways (BA) as my carrier to fly me back to Germany.
+The flight was also the best deal I found on all these different websites out there.
+But I got the great price, not from any third-party travel search engine – no I got it directly from British Airways.

-But once arrived in London and disembarked the plane, heading to the screens with the connection flight, I was not prepared what should happen next.
-Once located the first screens at Terminal 5 C Gates it was stating to go to A Gates for my flight.
+But once arrived in London and disembarked the plane, heading to the screens with the connecting flight, I was not prepared what should happen next.
+The screens showed to go to the A Gates for my connecting flight.
 I took the train to the A Gates and followed the signs for the connecting flights to the A gates.
-But right before the entrance to the security checkpoint a big queue started and it was moving very slowly.
+But right before the entrance to the security checkpoint, a big queue started and it was moving very slowly.
 I checked the time and was thinking I should be able to make it in time to my gate.
-I didn’t had to re-check bags, that helped a lot.
+I didn’t have to re-check bags, that helped a lot.
 The checkpoint was around a corner and I didn’t really see what will await me there. shortly before getting there an agent walked along the crowd and asked for the flight numbers of the connecting flights.
 He picked on out in front of me and I was thinking he picked him because time will be to short if he stays in line.
-Well I should experience it myself what will happen to this people called out of the line pretty soon.
+Well, I should experience it myself what will happen to these people called out of the line pretty soon.
 The agent came back and asked me for my flight number once he verified the number with his little note sheet he told me to step out of the line and follow him.
-Heck I was still assuming I will by-pass the long line and get there in time, but it was completely wrong.
-On the way to a service desk, also located right around the corner, he told me that my flight was cancelled as well as a lot of other flights.
-To what I saw on his little note sheet it had to be arround ten flights which have been cancelled.
-He put me inline with a big crowd again waiting to get rebooked.
+Heck, I was still assuming I will by-pass the long line and get there in time, but it was completely wrong.
+On the way to a service desk, also located right around the corner, he told me that my flight was canceled as well as a lot of other flights.
+To what I saw on his little note sheet it had to be around ten flights which have been canceled.
+He put me in line with a big crowd again waiting to get rebooked.
 During the endless waiting time I found out that they had an air traffic control system failure a day before, well actually on that day I left Seattle.
-Because of the lack of internet aboard the plane I never got the email that my flight was cancelled and I found out at the airport.
+Because of the lack of internet aboard the plane, I never got the email that my flight was canceled and I found out at the airport.

 @da_peter Thanks for the compliment, we’ll take your advice and pass it on. ^HN